puppetlabs/puppetdb/documentation/api/wire_format/report_format_v8.markdown

 #### `producer_timestamp`

 DateTime.
-The time of catalog submission from the Puppet master to PuppetDB.
-This field is currently populated by the Puppet master.
+The time of catalog submission from the Puppet Server to PuppetDB.
+This field is currently populated by the Puppet Server.
 See more details about the `datetime` format below.

 #### `producer`

 String.
-The certname of the Puppet master that sent the report to PuppetDB.
+The certname of the Puppet Server that sent the report to PuppetDB.
 This field may be `null`.

 #### `transaction_uuid`